About Survey Experience Settings

 Changing the Survey Title and Meta Description

-In the results of any web search you receive a list of related pages, each with a title and meta description.
-Similarly, when you post on a social media site such as Facebook, you will see a short header and a summary of the link in your post.
+In the results of any web search you receive a list of related pages, each with a title and a short description.
+Similarly, when you post on a social media site such as Facebook, you will see these displayed as a short header and a summary of the link in your post.